-This wanderlust and habit of doing their own thing is relevant because a Siberian husky off the leash is liable to disappear into the distance with his pet parents calls falling on deaf ears.
+This wanderlust and habit of doing their own thing are relevant because a Siberian husky off the leash is liable to disappear into the distance with his pet parent’s calls falling on deaf ears.

-With this in mind we’ll also look at the best dog leash for Siberian husky so that this four-legger with a need for exercise can be kept under control.
+With this in mind, we’ll also look at the best dog leashes for Siberian huskies so that this four-legger with a need for exercise can be kept under control.

 To facilitate this you need a good harness and leash, or collar and leash, so the dog is kept safe and yet can exercise energetically.